The Chart for American Airlines Group Inc. (AAL) Is Flashing Mixed Signals

 Argus gave a rating of “Buy” to AAL, setting the target price at $24 in the report published on April 22nd of the current year.

-Volatility was left at 3.59%, however, over the last 30 days, the volatility rate increased by 3.48%, as shares surge +1.75% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.91% upper at present.
+Volatility was left at 3.54%, however, over the last 30 days, the volatility rate increased by 3.36%, as shares sank -2.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.67% upper at present.

 Insider Trading